metcalfcloud/pictallion/replit.md

 Preferred communication style: Simple, everyday language.
 App name: Pictallion (combination of "pictures" + "medallion" - chosen by Paul to reflect the tiered system and the precious nature of photos)
+Deployment preference: Wants to package and distribute the app for easy installation on Linux and Windows systems

 ## System Architecture